Sequence alignment: Dynamic programming

 The technique of dynamic programming can be applied to produce global alignments via the Needleman-Wunsch algorithm, and local alignments via the Smith-Waterman algorithm.
 In typical usage, protein alignments use a substitution matrix to assign scores to amino-acid matches or mismatches, and a gap penalty for matching an amino acid in one sequence to a gap in the other.
 DNA and RNA alignments may use a scoring matrix, but in practice often simply assign a positive match score, a negative mismatch score, and a negative gap penalty.
 (In standard dynamic programming, the score of each amino acid position is independent of the identity of its neighbors, and therefore base stacking effects are not taken into account.
 However, it is possible to account for such effects by modifying the algorithm.)

-A common extension to standard linear gap costs, is the usage of two different gap penalties for opening a gap and for extending a gap.
+A common extension to standard linear gap costs are affine gap costs.
+Here two different gap penalties are applied for opening a gap and for extending a gap.
 Typically the former is much larger than the latter, e.g. -10 for gap open and -2 for gap extension.

-Thus, the number of gaps in an alignment is usually reduced and residues and gaps are kept together, which typically makes more biological sense.
+This results in fewer gaps in an alignment and residues and gaps are kept together, traits more representative of biological sequences.
 The Gotoh algorithm implements affine gap costs by using three matrices.

 Dynamic programming can be useful in aligning nucleotide to protein sequences, a task complicated by the need to take into account frameshift mutations (usually insertions or deletions).
 The framesearch method produces a series of global or local pairwise alignments between a query nucleotide sequence and a search set of protein sequences, or vice versa.
 Its ability to evaluate frameshifts offset by an arbitrary number of nucleotides makes the method useful for sequences containing large numbers of indels, which can be very difficult to align with more efficient heuristic methods.
 In practice, the method requires large amounts of computing power or a system whose architecture is specialized for dynamic programming.
 The BLAST and EMBOSS suites provide basic tools for creating translated alignments (though some of these approaches take advantage of side-effects of sequence searching capabilities of the tools).
 More general methods are available from open-source software such as GeneWise.

 The dynamic programming method is guaranteed to find an optimal alignment given a particular scoring function; however, identifying a good scoring function is often an empirical rather than a theoretical matter.
 Although dynamic programming is extensible to more than two sequences, it is prohibitively slow for large numbers of sequences or extremely long sequences.